mia-platform/documentation/docs/runtime_suite/function-service/configuration.md

 The env ```FUNCTIONS_FOLDER``` holds the path to the directory containing the definitions of the functions, you are free to customize it and mount there any function.
 When ```FUNCTIONS_FOLDER``` is not specified it defaults to ```/home/node/app/functions```.
-Anyway, you should always create the ```FUNCTIONS_FOLDER``` directory using the "Add configuration" feature on the DevOps Console in order to have it correctly mounted on the microservice.
+Anyway, you should always create the ```FUNCTIONS_FOLDER``` directory using the "Add configuration" feature on the Console in order to have it correctly mounted on the microservice.

 ## Run the function service locally

-To test the function service locally, clone the DevOps Console configuration repository, then run the script in the configuration root named ```run-function-service-local.sh```.
+To test the function service locally, clone the Console configuration repository, then run the script in the configuration root named ```run-function-service-local.sh```.

 Add as extra argument the name of the function-service you want to bootstrap (e.g.: _./run-function-service-local.sh config-map-my-function-service_).